Printing on Linux 101

 The current standards-based, open source printing system developed by OpenPrinting for Linux® and other Unix®-like operating systems.
 CUPS uses IPP Everywhere™ to support printing to local and network printers.

-CUPS is used in Apple’s iOS and macOS as well, though it is a slightly different version.
+- CUPS is used in Apple’s iOS and macOS as well, though it is a slightly different version.

-- AirPrint™ and IPP Everywhere™ printers (which is supported by most modern printers)
+- CUPS supports printing to - AirPrint™ and IPP Everywhere™ printers (which is supported by most modern printers)

 - Network and local (USB) printers with Printer Applications